Aluwani1018/FlagExplorerApp/FlagExplorerApp.Web/README.md

 ## Testing

 This project uses Jest for unit and integration testing.
-Tests are located alongside their corresponding components in `__tests__` folders.
+Tests are located alongside their corresponding components.

 Run the tests: